lgatto/TeachingMaterial/README.md

 BIOSTAT 578A: Bioinformatics for Big Omics Data
 ===============================================

 **Important Note:** I am in the process of modifying the content of this repository in preparation for Winter 2015.
 Stay tuned.
 If you want to be informed of all changes, please create a github account and watch the repository.
+Please also make sure you look at the "Getting Started" section below, as I expect you to do some things before the course actually starts.

 **Instructor:** Raphael Gottardo, PhD, Fred Hutchinson Cancer Research Center